Digital Equity

 Media Policy

-Access to digital technology is a critical need in today’s democracy and our media-saturated information society.
-IPMF’s Digital Equity program aims to help communities get and stay connected to the internet and access the information and resources they need to have agency and thrive.
+The Internet for All program aims to help communities get and stay connected to the internet in order to access the information and resources they need to have agency and thrive.
+The program supports:

 What We Support